svenhjol/Charm/README.md

 **Charm 4.x for Minecraft 1.18 is now the main version of Charm.**

 Charm for Minecraft 1.17 (and older versions) will no longer receive official support.

-A Forge port of the latest version of Charm may be considered.